Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Introduction

 \section{Introduction}

 We consider a finite mixture model with an unknown number of components:

 where $M \in \{1,2,\dots\}$ is the number of components, $y \in \mathbb{R}^{d}$ is a $d$-dimensional observation vector, and $\pi=(\pi_{1},\dots,\pi_{M})^{\top}$ is the mixing weight vector, satisfying $\sum_{j=1}^{M}\pi_{j} = 1$ and $\pi_{j} > 0$.
-For $j=1,\dots, M$, $f(\cdot\mid\theta_j)$ is a probability density or probability mass function parameterized by the component-specific parameter $\theta_j$.
-The function $f(\cdot\mid\theta_j)$ is also called the kernel of the mixture model.
+For $j=1,\dots, M$, $f(\cdot\mid\theta_j)$ is a probability density or probability mass function parameterized by the component-specific parameter $\theta_j$ and is also called the kernel of the mixture model.
 Each observation is assumed to arise from one of the $M$ components, and each component is weighted based on its frequency of occurrence.
-Mixture models are important statistical models used in model-based clustering and density estimation because they can model complex data-generating distributions in random phenomena by using multiple components.
-Finite mixture models have been applied in many fields, for instance, sociology \citep{handcock2007model}, economics \citep{frohwirth2008model} and genetics \citep{mclachlan2002mixture} and so on.
+Mixture models are important statistical models used in model-based clustering and density estimation because they can model complex data-generating distributions in random phenomena.
+Finite mixture models have been applied in many fields, for instance, sociology \citep{handcock2007model}, economics \citep{frohwirth2008model}, and genetics \citep{mclachlan2002mixture}, among others.
 In applications, the determination of $M$ is a very important issue.
-Correctly estimating $M$ improves model interpretability, the accuracy of kernel parameter estimates and model predictions, and reduces computation time.
-Although various methods have been proposed for the selection of $M$, such as model selection criteria and hypothesis testing, using these criteria make it difficult to quantify the uncertainty of $M$, and also introduces the bias that model selection is carried out.
-A comprehensive review of (finite) mixture models is provided by \cite{mclachlan2000finite, fruhwirth2006finite, fruhwirth2019handbook, mclachlan2019finite}.
+Although various methods have been proposed for the selection of $M$, such as model selection criteria and hypothesis testing, using these criteria makes it difficult to quantify the uncertainty of $M$, and also introduces the bias that model selection is carried out.
+A comprehensive review of (finite) mixture models is provided by \cite{fruhwirth2006finite, mclachlan2019finite}.
 In this paper, we focus on the case where $M$ is finite and make a clear distinction between the number of components $M$ and the number of clusters $k$.
-In general, the number of components is written as $M = k + M_{na}$, where $k$ is the number of components for which data are actually assigned, and $M_{na}$ is the number of empty components \citep[see also][]{argiento2022infinity}.
+That is, $M = k + M_{na}$, where $k$ is the number of components for which data are actually assigned, and $M_{na}$ is the number of empty components \citep[see also][]{argiento2022infinity}.